 Each student in the Foundation Program International is part of a cohort:

-- Term 1: non-credit course Foundational 101 (39 hrs) with 6 hours of individual mentorship per term
+- Term 1: credit course Foundational 101 (39 hrs) with up to 6 hours of individual mentorship per term

-- Up to 3 English as an Additional Language or University Preparation courses per term to meet admission requirements or for competitive entry to programs
+- Up to 2 English as an Additional Language or University Preparation courses per term to meet admission requirements or for competitive entry to a MacEwan program.

 The maximum number of hours a student can be enrolled in each term varies between 231 to 360 hours.